 A. Certification 6

-Preliminary Remarks Specifications of the Certification Procedure 6
+Preliminary Remarks

-Recognition Agreements Performance of Evaluation and Certification

-Validity of the Certification Result 8

-Publication B. Certification Results
+B. Certification Results 10

-Executive Summary

-Identification of the TOE 12

-Security Policy Assumptions and Clarification of Scope

-5. Architectural Information 15
+Executive Summary Identification of the TOE Security Policy Assumptions and Clarification of Scope Architectural Information 12 14 15 15

-Documentation IT Product Testing

-8. Evaluated Configuration 18
+Documentation IT Product Testing Evaluated Configuration Results of the Evaluation 17 18

-Results of the Evaluation Obligations and Notes for the Usage of the TOE

-11. Security Target 21
+10. Obligations and Notes for the Usage of the TOE 11.
+Security Target 20 21

-12. Definitions
+12. Regulation specific aspects (eIDAS, QES) 21

-C. Excerpts from the Criteria
+C. Excerpts from the Criteria 25

-26
+D Annexes 26